Skip to main content

 Both our Project and Core streams support work for up to three years.
 Being a current or previous grantee is no guarantee of being offered further funding.
 We will consider each application on its own merits, and in line with our National and Regional areas of interest.

-If you’re successful in applying for another grant, we will not release any new funds until we’ve signed off on your final report for the previous award.
+If you’re successful in applying for a new grant that is to continue the work that you are doing with your current grant, we will not release any new funds until we’ve signed off your final report for the previous grant.
 You will need to start spending the new grant within 12 months of the date it is awarded.

 Yes.
 Please refer to our Minimum Standards , which tell you the basic requirements your organisation needs to have in place.